jorenretel/Malandro/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now the macro can be open in CCPN analysis by loading the start_malandro.py macro.
+Now the macro can be opened in CCPN analysis as usual by loading the start_malandro.py macro.

 ### The Random Generator